TheoEfthymiadis/Comic-Book-Database/Step1-PostgreSQL/README.txt

 goodreads_book_authors.json.gz:
 https://drive.google.com/uc?id=19cdwyXwfXx_HDIgxXaHzH0mrx8nMyLvC

-Move these files to the Step1-PostgreSQL folder of your cloned repository.
+Move these files to your cloned repository.
 Do not unzip them!

-5) Run the parser.py script.
+6) Run the parser.py script.
 This parser will read the three files along with the Comic_Book_Users_Orders.xlsx file and generate a new file named: 'data-import.sql'.
 This file contains the postgreSQL statements to feed the data into the database.

-6) Feed the data-import.sql file to PostgreSQL in order to import the data to the DB
+7) Feed the data-import.sql file to PostgreSQL in order to import the data to the DB

+- psql -U postgres –f "local_folder_path\data-import.sql" [Your Database name]

-7) Execute potential queries, such as the ones stored in the sample-queries.sql file.
+8) Execute potential queries, such as the ones stored in the sample-queries.sql file.